justingrant94/Project/README.md

 **2.** The second challenge was creating a set timer that disappeared after 5 seconds.

+**3.** I wanted the user to have an option to play again once this has been completed which I failed to achieve.

 **Future Improvements:**

 **1.** I would like to make it more personal so a pop up of the username.

 **2.** Create a prompt so the user can add their

+**Bugs:**

+**1** The user is notified quite late that they are the winner and disappears quite quickly which is set up from the function that I had created which could be amended by delaying the setTimeout function as it disappears after four seconds.